Lwdthe1/Random-Social-Scripts/README.md

 # Random-Social-Scripts
 Scripts to do things on social networks.
-I made these while learning JS, thus, they are very poorly thrown together in order to work at the least.
+I made these while learning JS, thus, they are very poorly thrown together in order to work in the least.